 LOCAL COMPREHENSIVE PLAN CONSISTENCY: The 2008 Garrett County Comprehensive Plan expresses the County's goal to plan and build a balanced efficient transportation system to meet the mobility needs of residents and to preserve roadway capacity and improve safety.
-This project supports the Maryland Transportation Plan's objectives to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods' and 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.'
+This project supports the Maryland Transportation Plan's Safety and Security Goal, specifically the objective to 'provide secure transportation infrastructure, assets and operations for the safe movement of people and goods.'
+In addition, it supports the Maryland Transportation Plan's Community Vitality Goal, specifically the objective to 'enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.'

-2. Sidewalk on Rt.
+2) Sidewalk on Rt.
 40 from Casselman Bridge Park to River Road

-PURPOSE/JUSTIFICATION: The eastern portion of the town of Grantsville encompasses a popular spot for commercial business, parks and historic features.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County supports the Town of Grantsville's request for the installation of a sidewalk along National Pike/Rt 40 between the access road for the Casselman River Bridge State Park and River Road (approximately 2,100 feet).
+Stormwater facilities will be incorporated into the sidewalk design to accommodate existing drainage patterns.
+The eastern portion of the town of Grantsville encompasses a popular spot for commercial business, parks and historic features.
 This area near the historic Casselman Bridge is also part of a designated Arts & Entertainment District.
 This area features the Casselman River Bridge State Park, the Spruce Artisan Village, the Penn Alps Restaurant, the Cornucopia Restaurant, Stanton's Mill - a working grist mill originally established in 1797, and the B-52 Memorial, erected to honor those lost when a military bomber crashed on January 1964.
 This locale is becoming more and more popular and pedestrian traffic is increasing.
 Currently a sidewalk extends from Main Street east to the access road to the Casselman River State Park, but there is great need to extend that sidewalk along Rt 40 across the bridge over the Casselman River on Rt 40 to River Road, as depicted by the red line on the map below.